PersonalizedTravelMonitor/Documents/Report.md

 * **Builder Pattern**, used to create the queries to be executed by the ORM.
 Provided by Laravel.
 * **Facade**, used for implementing the different data sources so that they expose a common interface.
 It was used together with the **Template Class** pattern.
 * **Publish/Subscribe**, for handling notifications and application-wide communication.

+## Testing locally the project

+In the [code repository](https://github.com/PersonalizedTravelMonitor/Application/blob/master/readme.md#development-setup) we included some instructions on how to build and test the software locally.
+There are a few requirements: [Docker](https://docker.com), [Docker Compose](https://docs.docker.com/compose/), [git](https://git-scm.com/).

+Since it is a pretty long process to build it locally (there are a few steps to follow and it can take some times to download all the packages and docker images) we decided to [deploy the project here](travelmonitor.duckdns.org) for you to try out.
+We also created a demo account (`demo@demo.com` with password `password`) which has admin permissions and a few trips already planned.